Proficiency in 5 Advanced Yoga Poses

 Standing Split Pose Knee Bent (Urdhva Prasarita Eka Padasana Knee Bent)

-Stretches the back of the legs, strengthens the thighs, and increases the flexibility of the spine.
-This is a very soothing pose that helps to calm the brain and relieves accumulated stress and tension.
-Improves balance.
-Strengthens your immune system.
-Improves circulation and digestion.
+Stretches the back of the legs, strengthens the thighs, and increases flexibility through the spine.
+A calming pose that helps settle the mind and release built-up tension, while also improving balance, circulation and digestion.

-Start in mountain pose, bend at the hips and place both hands on the floor.
-Shift your weight onto the left foot and slowly straighten your right leg up and back.
-Grab the back of your left leg with your left hand and lay your torso on the left thigh.
-Stay in standing split pose for 30 seconds, return to standing forward bend, reverse leg positions and repeat.
+Start in Mountain Pose, bend at the hips, and place both hands on the floor.
+Shift your weight onto the left foot and slowly straighten the right leg up and back.
+Hold the back of the left leg with the left hand and rest the torso on the left thigh.
+Hold for 30 seconds, return to Standing Forward Bend, then reverse the legs and repeat.

 Standing head to knee (Dandayamana Janushirasana)

-Improves the flexibility of sciatic nerves, ankles and hip joints as well as strengthening and firming the abdomen and arms.
-Increases circulation to the liver, spleen, and pancreas.
+Improves flexibility through the sciatic nerves, ankles and hip joints, strengthens and firms the abdomen and arms, and increases circulation to the liver, spleen and pancreas.

 Headstand (Sirsasana)

-Stimulates the nervous system, improves blood circulation to the brain, strengthens the upper body and core, enhances balance and concentration, and can have a calming effect on the mind.
+Stimulates the nervous system, improves blood circulation to the brain, strengthens the upper body and core, and supports balance and concentration, alongside a generally calming effect on the mind.
+This is a genuine inversion and worth learning gradually, ideally with a teacher present the first few times, since poor alignment puts strain on the neck.

 Crane Pose (Bakasana)